dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

   <img src="./images/1060-12-01-p01-a.png" alt="1060-12-01-p01-a.png" width="50%" height="50%">
 </p>

-: warning: The CONCAT() function takes two or more parameters.
+> :warning: The CONCAT() function takes two or more parameters.

 #### The AS Keyword